Language selection

 Search

-Economic, humanitarian, development assistance and peace and stabilization support – Russia’s invasion of Ukraine
+Economic, humanitarian and development assistance, and security and stabilization support – Russia’s invasion of Ukraine

-Since January 2022, Canada has responded to Russia’s aggression by providing economic, humanitarian, development, and military assistance to Ukraine.
+Since January 2022, Canada has responded to Russia’s aggression by providing economic, humanitarian, development and security and stabilization support to Ukraine.

 Economic assistance

-To help support Ukraine’s long-term stability and economic recovery, and to demonstrate our commitment to the bilateral commercial relationship, Canada launched negotiations to modernize the Canada-Ukraine Free Trade Agreement (CUFTA) on January 27, 2022.
-Officials are undergoing regular discussions to reach an agreement by spring 2023.
+To help support Ukraine’s long-term stability and economic recovery and to demonstrate the two countries’ commitment to their bilateral commercial relationship, Canada and Ukraine launched negotiations to modernize the Canada-Ukraine Free Trade Agreement on January 27, 2022.
+On April 11, 2023, Prime Minister Justin Trudeau and Ukraine’s Prime Minister Denys Shmyhal signed a joint declaration confirming the conclusion of substantive negotiations on the modernization.

-Canada and other official creditors to Ukraine agreed to provide a coordinated suspension of debt service due by Ukraine from August 2022, until end of 2023, with the possibility of an additional year extension.
+Canada and other official creditors of Ukraine’s have agreed to provide a coordinated suspension of debt service due by Ukraine until the end of March 2027, corresponding to the end of Ukraine’s International Monetary Fund (IMF) program.

 Humanitarian assistance

-Since January 2022, Canada has committed $320 million in humanitarian assistance to the United Nations, Red Cross, and non-governmental partners to respond to the humanitarian impacts of Russia’s invasion in Ukraine and neighboring countries.
+Since January 2022, Canada has committed $358.2 million in humanitarian assistance to respond to the humanitarian impacts of Russia’s invasion in Ukraine and neighbouring countries.

 Development assistance